Chuxiong Yunnan, China Travel Guide

 Fine dining establishments are limited in Chuxiong compared to major cities.
 Some upscale hotels or specialized Yi restaurants may feature a more refined dining experience with traditional flavors.

 Numerous local restaurants present a good variety of Yunnan and Yi cuisine.
-These places have comfortable settings and a wide selection of dishes at reasonable prices.
+These locations have pleasant surroundings and a broad selection of dishes at reasonable prices.

-Abundant throughout the city, especially near markets and residential areas, these spots present authentic and affordable options.
-Yi Ren Gu Zhen also features many food stalls.
+Abundant throughout the city, especially near markets and living quarters, these spots present authentic and affordable options.
+Yi Ren Gu Zhen also includes many food stalls.

 Local wet bazaars are excellent places to see fresh produce and sometimes have prepared snacks.
 They reveal a lively aspect of local daily life.